aspose-words/Aspose.Words-Documentation/en/reportingservices/configure-aspose-words-for-reporting-services/configuration-explained/_index.md

 1. You can specify configuration settings for an individual report.
 In this case, the settings you specify will override the corresponding settings specified at the instance level.

-   To specify configuration settings for an individual report, follow these steps:To specify configuration settings for an individual report, follow these steps:
+   To specify configuration settings for an individual report, follow these steps:

    1.1.
 Add a textbox to any place in the report.